Here's where to find fireworks around the New Orleans metro area.

 Shrine on Airline

 Celebrate the nation’s birthday with America’s pastime.
-The New Orleans Baby Cakes take on the Sab Antonio Missions on Thursday, July 4 at the Shrine on Airline.
+The New Orleans Baby Cakes take on the San Antonio Missions on Thursday, July 4 at the Shrine on Airline.
 Then, the night ends with a bang.
-Enjoy the biggest postgame fireworks show of the season.
+Stick around after the game for a spectacular fireworks show!
 Tickets start at $5.

 Mande Independence Day Parade and Festival